polaris-slo-cloud/polaris-slo-framework/README.md

 * SLO Script, a language and framework for
     * developing complex SLOs, based on one or more metrics
     * configuring these SLOs using SLO Mappings
-    * developing custom metrics by aggregating other metrics
+    * developing composed metrics by aggregating other metrics
     * using predictions in metrics and SLOs to employ proactive scaling
+    * developing custom elasticity strategies
 * Generic elasticity strategies that can be used with multiple SLOs
 * Generic SLOs that can be used with multiple elasticity strategies
+* AI-based prediction models for metrics (see [polaris-ai](https://github.com/polaris-slo-cloud/polaris-ai)), usable as a composed metrics library

 SLO Script consists of an orchestrator-independent core library and connector libraries for specific orchestrators.
 Currently, there is a connector for Kubernetes.